GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

     train_dataset = Subset(full_train_dataset, train_indices)
     valid_dataset = Subset(full_train_dataset, valid_indices)

-The format of the downloaded MNIST dataset is proper for a classification application, which means each sample is composed of an image and a label (the digit drawn in the image).
-However, for image reconstruction, the dataset should contain an input image and a target image, which simply are the same.
-Hence, using the code below, we define a new dataset that wraps an MNIST dataset and provides an image as an input and sets that image as its target, as well.
-In other words, we change the format of each dataset sample, from (image, label) to the (image, image).
+The downloaded MNIST dataset format is for classification, which means each sample contains an image and a label (the digit drawn in the image).
+However, for image reconstruction, the dataset should contain an input image and a target image, which are simply the same.
+Hence, using the code below, we define a new dataset that wraps an MNIST dataset and provides an image as an input and sets that image as its target.
+In other words, we change the format of each dataset sample from (image, label) to the (image, image).

 .. code-block:: python